GC and CC logs¶

 There are numerous scripts that analyze GC and CC logs on GitHub

-find_roots.py on a CC log with a specific
+find_roots.py on a CC log

-specified objects.
+objects to the specified objects.
 Most big leaks include an

-that’s a good class to try if you don’t have any better idea.
+so that’s a good class to try if you don’t have any better idea.

 To fix a leak, the next step is to figure out why the rooting object is